 Occasional programs, talks, and group discussions: Committees often organize special activities for the Meeting.
 See Calendar, Miscellany, or bulletin boards for announcements.

 Potluck supper discussions: In March-April each year, small groups meet in private homes to discuss a series of questions proposed by the Ministry & Worship committee.
 Sign up to attend one that is convenient for you.

 Adult education classes: Quaker Studies, offered about every 18 months, is an 8-week course (meeting once a week) offering deeper study and discussion of Friends’ faith and practice, history, and involvement in the world.
 Other classes and discussion groups may start spontaneously, inspired by interested Friends and open to all.
 Watch for announcements in this website or Miscellany.

-Find a list of current volunteer needs at Opportunities to Serve.
+Find a list of current volunteer needs, in Boulder County and beyond, at Opportunities to Serve.